uml-robotics/uml_hri_nerve_armada_workstation/README.md

 1. [uml-robotics/kinova-ros](https://github.com/uml-robotics/kinova-ros/tree/master)
   - A forked version of the [Kinovarobotics/kinova-ros](https://github.com/Kinovarobotics/kinova-ros) repository for the Jaco2 and Mico robotic arms
-  - The simulation can be run with the following command for the workstation and j2s7s300 version of the Jaco2 robot: 'roslaunch j2s7s300_moveit_config j2s7s300_gazebo_workstation_and_robot.launch`
+  - The simulation can be run with the following command for the workstation and j2s7s300 version of the Jaco2 robot:
+	`roslaunch j2s7s300_moveit_config j2s7s300_gazebo_workstation_and_robot.launch`

 More repositories will be added to the list, this process is a work in progress.